 What we shouldn’t do in those situations is try to cover it up.
 I’ve learned the hard way more than once that isn’t the way to approach things.
 Just be honest with whoever you’re talking with and try to patch things up as quickly as possible.

-I can guarantee that whoever you’re speaking to has let a message slide once or twice in their life as well.
+I can guarantee that whomever you’re speaking to has let a message slide once or twice in their life as well.
 When handling correspondence it’s always best to admit fault, apologize and move forward in your working relationship.

 One great way to make sure you don’t miss any important email responses is to set your email to alert you if you haven’t followed up or heard back in a set number of days.